 Unions are beneficial when interfacing with hardware or system-level programming, where different data representations might be required based on the context.
 For example, in memory-mapped I/O, a control register may contain different bits representing different statuses or control options.
 Using a union allows programmers to represent this control register in a more human-readable format, making it easier to manipulate and understand the data without losing sight of the underlying memory layout.
 Despite their advantages, unions require careful handling due to the potential for data overwrites.
 Since all members of a union share the same memory location, assigning a value to one member will overwrite any existing data in the other members.
 This necessitates a disciplined approach to programming, where the programmer must ensure that they only access the member of the union that is currently valid.
 Additionally, while unions provide memory efficiency and flexibility, they can introduce complexity to the code, especially for less experienced programmers.
 Understanding how and when to use unions effectively is key to leveraging their benefits while mitigating their risks.

-characteristics of unions
+The characteristics of unions are as follows

 Unions are memory efficient since they allocate space equal to the size of their largest member.
 This means you can use a union to save memory when you only need to store one of several possible types.